Yufei-L/2019-431/CLASSES/CLASS02/README.md

 ## Today's Announcements

-1. **First Homework is Due Tomorrow** Your first "deliverable" is due this Friday (tomorrow) 2019-08-30 at 2 PM.
-[Get started on it now](https://github.com/THOMASELOVE/2019-431/tree/master/DELIVERABLES/A).
+1. **First Homework is Due Tomorrow** Your first Homework is due this Friday (tomorrow) 2019-08-30 at 2 PM.
+[Get started on it now](https://github.com/THOMASELOVE/2019-431/tree/master/HOMEWORK/A).
     - I added a link which should make it possible to complete the work even if you're having trouble using R for some reason.
 2. **Audio recordings** If you are interested in or just capable of taking on the task of audio-recording the class, please let Dr. Love know.
 Thanks.
 3. At any time, including now, if you have questions about the course, please ask us at **431-help at case dot edu**.